ChrisTimperley/Wallace.jl/doc/tutorials/max_ones.md

 julia> help("algorithm/simple_evolutionary_algorithm")

 Properties:
-- evaluator
+* evaluator
-- replacement
+* replacement
-- termination
+* termination
-- population
+* population
+* loggers

 julia> help("algorithm/simple_evolutionary_algorithm:evaluator")

-The method of evaluating individuals used by this algorithm.
+The method of evaluation used by this algorithm to assign fitness scores to individuals.
 ```

 > **Tip:** If you're running Wallace through the Julia REPL, try using